6 Lactobacillus Fermentum – Foods, Supplements & Benefits

 Lactobacillus fermentum is a gram positive, lactic acid bacterium that is usually found in animal and plant products that have undergone fermentation.
 Lactobacillus fermentum is known to exhibit significant antimicrobial and antioxidative properties.

-Lactobacillus fermentum probiotic supplements have not been approved for consumption by FDA, although there is some preliminary evidence to suggest that it can help with a variety of health conditions listed below.
+Lactobacillus fermentum probiotic supplements have been generally regarded as safe for consumption by FDA.
+There is some preliminary evidence to suggest that it can help with a variety of health conditions listed below.
 Further research is needed to ascertain how effective it is in helping these conditions.

 A small study carried out on 46 people found out that L. fermentum may help improve cholesterol in patients suffering from high cholesterol levels.
 L. fermentum is known to potentially lower total blood cholesterol, total triglyceride levels, and low-density lipoprotein or LDL cholesterol in mice.

 L. fermentum, both live and dead is known to lower the levels of inflammation in body.
-A study conducted in mice found that L. fermentum can reduce inflammation of upper small intestine in mice.
-While other study found that L. fermentum can improve the inflammatory response in colitis rats.
+A study conducted in mice found that L. fermentum along with fructo-oligosaccharide prebiotics can reduce inflammation of upper small intestine in mice.
+While another study found that 500000000 CFU of L. fermentum taken daily for 3 weeks may improve the inflammatory response in rats with colitis.

 L. fermentum may also be helpful for those suffering from lactose intolerance as it decreases the immuno-reactivity of αS1-casein by lowering the recognition and binding of this casein to IgE from the blood of the patients who suffer from an allergy to cow's milk.